oneup03/VRto3D/README.md

 - Edit the `Steam\steamapps\common\SteamVR\drivers\vrto3d\resources\settings\default.vrsettings` as needed
 	- Set your window resolution to match your fullscreen resolution (i.e. 3840x1080 for Full-SbS or 1920x1080 for Half-SbS)
 	- Set your render resolution per eye to what you want.
 Can save some performance by reducing this if you're running a half-size 3D format
-	- If using a single display, set the `debug_enable` flag to true to make more games work (not 3DVision compatible)
+	- If using a single display, set the `debug_enable` flag to `true` to make more games work (not 3DVision compatible)
 - Run SteamVR at least once to verify that you see a Headset window.
 This is usually not needed before running games.
 	- The Headset window must be on your primary 3D display
+	- Ignore/Dismiss Headset Notice about `Enable Direct Display Mode` as this does nothing
 - Try launching a VR game
 - Multi-Display setups:
-	- Drag everything besides the headset view to your second display
+	- Move all windows besides the `Headset Window` over to your second display
+		- Can use mouse to drag over
+		- Can use Windows shortcut keys to move windowed programs around `Win + Left/Right`
+		- Can use Windows shortcut keys to move fullscreen programs around `Shift + Win + Left/Right`
+		- May need to make the game windowed either in-game settings or with `Alt + Enter`
-	- Make the headset window in focus on your primary display
+	- Click on the headset window to make it fullscreen on your primary display
+		- If it isn't fullscreen then you may get a black screen or some UI may not render in-game
+		- AVOID using `Alt + Tab` as this is more likely to exit fullscreen
+		- SteamVR Status will notify you if your headset window isn't fullscreen.
+Click on the `Enable Fullscreen Mode` notice to fix it
-	- Make the game's window in focus on your second display for control input to work
+	- Click on the game's window on your second display for control input to work
 - Single Display setup:
 	- Make the headset window in focus on your display
-	- Press `Ctrl+F8` to toggle locking the headset window to the foreground
+	- Press `Ctrl + F8` to toggle locking the headset window to the foreground
-	- Use `Alt+Tab` to switch to the game window
+	- Use `Alt + Tab` to switch to the game window
-	- If the headset window went completely black or rendering messes up, this game isn't compatible in single display mode
+	- If the headset window went completely black or rendering messes up, try again with `debug_enable` set to `true`.
+Otherwise, this game isn't compatible in single display mode
-	- To quit, press `Ctrl+F8` to toggle the headset foregrounding off, and then `Alt+Tab` out
+	- To quit, press `Ctrl + F8` to toggle the headset foregrounding off, and then `Alt + Tab` out
-- Adjust Depth with `Ctrl+F3` and `Ctrl+F4`
+- Adjust Depth with `Ctrl + F3` and `Ctrl + F4`
-- Adjust Convergence with `Ctrl+F5` and `Ctrl+F6`
+- Adjust Convergence with `Ctrl + F5` and `Ctrl + F6`
-- Save all Depth & Convergence settings with `Ctrl+F7`
+- Save all Depth & Convergence settings with `Ctrl + F7`

 ## Interlaced, Checkerboard, and Anaglyph Installation (only if you need this output format)